 She has a BA (Hons) Accounting & Finance degree from the Liverpool John Moores University.

-Graham has a degree in Geography and Sociology from the University of Kent.
+Lawrence has a BA in European Politics and Legislative Studies from the University of Hull.

-Prior to taking up his current role in 2009, James was Public Policy Manager for ASDA Stores Ltd and Head of Public Affairs at the Institute of Directors.
+Prior to joining what was then the National Association of Pension Funds in 2009, James was Public Policy Manager for ASDA Stores Ltd and Head of Public Affairs at the Institute of Directors.

-Laura joined the Pensions and Lifetime Savings Association in June 2011.
+Louise joined the Pensions and Lifetime Savings Association in September 2020.

 Membership Engagement Manager